bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_0/tutorial_0.md

 <img alt="a-nested-circle" src="/assets/tutorial_0/a-nested-circle.svg" width="25%"/>

 We can do this by first making two shapes and then joining them using a function called `overlay`.
-The [`overlay` function](https://docs.racket-lang.org/teachpack/2htdpimage.html#%28def._%28%28lib._2htdp%2Fimage..rkt%29._overlay%29%29) takes images as arguments and outputs a new image that contains its inputted images stacked on one another (make sure to look it up in the reference materials!).
+The <a href="https://docs.racket-lang.org/teachpack/2htdpimage.html#%28def._%28%28lib._2htdp%2Fimage..rkt%29._overlay%29%29" target="_blank">overlay function</a> takes images as arguments and outputs a new image that contains its inputted images stacked on one another (make sure to look it up in the reference materials!).
 Notice that this means we’re _composing_ or _chaining_ the calls to our shape functions with the call to `overlay`.

 The outputs of the two shape functions are passed as inputs to `overlay`.
 The data flow we want looks like the below: two shape function calls that output each shape, followed by an overlay call that outputs the final image.
 This one is if you wanted to overlay two concentric (i.e. they share the same center point) circles.